Category Code: MD-INTL

 - Applicants from the United Kingdom education system must have obtained A-Levels and a 3-year Bachelor's degree in order to apply.

-- Applicants from the French education system should have a baccalauréat français followed by a Licence (grade universitaire) in order to apply.
+- Applicants from the French education system should have a baccalauréat français followed by a Dipôme de 1er cycle (Licence) in order to apply.

 - Interviews are by invitation only.
 Selected candidates will be notified of their interview date by e-mail.
 In-person attendance is compulsory and there is no option to reschedule.
 Candidates for the joint programs may be called to additional interviews (not necessarily on the same date).